-If you have multiple student loans, they may be difficult to manage.
+If you have multiple student loans, repayment may be difficult.
 Numerous monthly payments can make it difficult to remember due dates and even harder to manage the financial burden on your budget.

 However, you may be able to find some relief through student loan consolidation.
 When you consolidate student loans, you secure a single monthly payment and potentially some savings depending on the type of consolidation you pursue.